hande-qmc/hande/documentation/users_guide/hubbard.rst

-    Care: this needs to be large enough to store all the particles which are spawned during a Monte Carlo cycle and so needs to be a reasonable fraction of the targetted number of total number of walkers.
+    Care: this needs to be large enough to store all the particles which are spawned during a Monte Carlo cycle and so needs to be a reasonable fraction of the targeted number of total number of walkers.
 The code does not currently check whether this size is exceeded and so setting **spawned_walker_length** to be too small can lead to memory problems and segmentation faults.